midoyondaime/Piscine_42/C_00/ex00/ReadMe.md

 - fd : This is the file descriptor where the data should be written (0, 1 or 2 for terminal printing)
 - buf : This is a pointer to the buffer.
 - count : This specifies the number of bytes to write from the buffer.

+In our case, we print a char using the ASCII coding system.